 Arabic, Armenian, Belarusian, Bulgarian, Cantonese, Catalan, Chinese (Simplified), Chinese (Traditional), Croatian, Czech, Danish, Dutch, English, Esperanto, Finnish, French, German, Greek, Gujarati, Hebrew, Hungarian, Icelandic, Indonesian, Italian, Japanese, Korean, Latin, Malay, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Spanish, Swedish, Tagalog, Turkish, Ukrainian

 Table of Contents

 LingQ has a huge library of audio and written content in a variety of languages.
 The founder, Steve Kaufman, invented the LingQ method.
 He’s a polyglot who has had quite a journey learning different languages.
-He now speaks around 20 languages and you can find videos around the web of him practicing each one.
+He now speaks around 20 languages and you can find videos of him practicing each one around the web.

 - Book classes on Skype with tutors to help you better learn the language.